mathemusician/2025-Rice-datathon/README.md

 # Summary of Files

-main.ipynb - Code for building the model of the project Metrics_MultiClass.ipynb - Code for running the benchmarks for the different datasets Neurotech@Rice Challenge Document 2025 Rice Datathon.pdf - Challenge Document specifying what the outputs should be
+ - main.ipynb - Code for building the model of the project
+ - Metrics_MultiClass.ipynb - Code for running the benchmarks for the different datasets
+ - Neurotech@Rice Challenge Document 2025 Rice Datathon.pdf - Challenge Document specifying what the outputs should be

 INPUTS:
-Test_Set_EEG.csv - EEG data that DO NOT contain any specific disorders.
+ - Test_Set_EEG.csv - EEG data that DO NOT contain any specific disorders.
 This is only used to judge the output of the final model
-Train_and_Validate_EEG.csv - EEG data with main and specific disorders final_dataset_train_all.csv - injected data from referenced github final_dataset_train_all.csv - injected data from referenced github
+ - Train_and_Validate_EEG.csv - EEG data with main and specific disorders
+ - final_dataset_train_all.csv - injected data from referenced github
+ - final_dataset_train_all.csv - injected data from referenced github

 OUTPUTS:
 output.csv

-**Team Upper Bound Loss**
+# Team Upper Bound Loss

-Kyle Zhang
+Kyle Zhang,
-Jv Kyle Eclarin
+Jv Kyle Eclarin,
 Damon Spencer